cohesity/cohesity-powershell-module/CONTRIBUTING.md

 A minimal reproduction allows us to quickly confirm a bug (or point out a coding problem) as well as confirm that we are fixing the right problem.

-You can file new issues by selecting from our [new issue templates](https://github.com/chandrashekar-cohesity/cohesity-powershell-module/issues/new/choose) and filling out the issue template.
+You can file new issues [here](https://github.com/chandrashekar-cohesity/cohesity-powershell-module/issues/new?assignees=&labels=&template=---bug-report.md&title=).

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)